Hunting down opportunities in Singapore’s real estate markets

 Another option for investment is to look at overseas properties, suggested OrangeTee’s Quek.

 And certain industrial assets still offer yields that are tenable, said Savills’ Cheong.
-Buildings with modern specifications and in good locations will continue to be highly sought after, he added.
+Buildings with modern specifications and in good locations will continue to be highly sought after, he explained.

 In the office segment, strata-titled office units offer potential, Cheong said, as the Urban Redevelopment Authority has put a lid on such space and limited supply may drive up prices and demand.